d4ilyrun/kernel/README.md

 This is a mere hobby kernel for 32-bit x86, to learn about OS/Kernel development.

-I'm learning from [osdev](www.osdev.org), adding features in no particular order, just implementing stuff I want to learn more about.
+I'm  adding features in no particular order, just implementing stuff I want to learn more about and what seems more fun at the moment.

 ## Dependencies